Lumin0l/Bottega_Fullstack_Module_7/ex_02_react_intro/react_intro_00_architecture.md

 It also contains a list of the dependencies the project needs to work and their versions.
 **package-lock.json**: in the _"package-lock.json"_ we can find the metadata of the modules that we are actually using, because we can have small security updates and stuff and those get registered in the file. **Important** never touch the _"package-lock"_ file, it gets updated automatically.

+**Prokfile**: sets some instructions for deployment.
+**Server.js**: sets the conditions of what will be needed when getting the project to production.

 [^1]: Some will be developed later on.